 There are two different types of electricity to manage.
 One is called direct current (DC) power and one is called alternating current (AC) power.

 Direct Current (DC) Power

 Direct current refers to a type of power that flows in one direction.
 Most digital electronics such as your cell phone use direct current power.
 Anything you plug into a cigarette lighter or USB cable is run off DC power.
-Batteries function using direct current power which is the main reason it is used in vehicles.
+Most importantly, batteries store power using direct current which is the main reason it is used in vehicles.

 Alternating Current (AC) Power